ILikeCoolThings/pf2e-qftff-maps/README.md

-# PF2e Quest for the Frozen Flame Maps
+# PF2e Quest for the Frozen Flame Map Remakes

 This is a simple module that includes some scenes for book 2 of the PF2e AP Quest for the Frozen Flame.
 I found that the base maps weren't up to the quality I wanted, and also an excuse to learn to make maps.
 The quality is all over the place... but I think they are better than the pixelated maps from the AP.
 Some maps from earlier on in book 2 may not exist as I was already past that point in my campaign.